 I prefer to use the pen posted, thought many people find it pleasant to use unposted as well.
 Posted, the pen is just under 6.2 inches; unposted 5.5 inches, so it’s a respectable size either way, neither too big nor too small.

 Where to Buy

-So why the disparity in pricing?
-My own suspicion is that the Lamy 2000 is such a popular “mainstream” pen that is carried by nearly all retailers, and Lamy makes so many of them, that certain retailers - especially smaller ones who sell via Amazon - feel the need to price ultra-competitively in order to move stock.
-This only applies to the standard Makrolon version, pricing on the Stainless Steel model and the 50th Anniversary "Black Amber" Edition have held steady at around $300 and $475, respectively.
+Why the disparity?
+My own suspicion is that the Lamy 2000 is such a popular “mainstream” pen that is carried by nearly all retailers, and Lamy makes so many of them that certain retailers - especially smaller ones who sell via Amazon - feel the need to price ultra-competitively in order to move stock.
+This only applies to the standard Makrolon version, pricing on the Stainless Steel model and the 50th Anniversary "Black Amber" Edition have held steady.

 As I mentioned, the Lamy 2000 fountain pen is available in a Stainless Steel and Limited Edition "Black Amber" Model.
 Lamy also manufactures a ballpoint, rollerball, multifunction pen ("4 Color Ballpoint"), and mechanical pencil, and here I've included some links to my reviews of those models that I've tried.